jhelsby/jlox-notes/sections/7_functions.md

 1. the function environment.
 To work properly, function parameters should be local to the function call itself.

 2. return statements.
-Our functions should evaluate to a value (possibly nil), and `return` should immediately exit a function and its associated environments.
+Our functions should evaluate to a value (possibly nil), and `return` should immediately exit a function to return that value.

 3. function closures, and the environment issues these create.

 To do this, we'll implement a `LoxFunction` class.
 We'll start small, addressing (1) first, and then add functionality for (2) and (3) in turn.

-### `LoxFunction` and `visitFunction`
+### `LoxFunction` and its visit method

 Function parameters need to be local to the function.
 If we have some code like: